Latest

 Step 6: Schedule Monthly Calibration Reviews

-Bring recruiters and hiring managers together to compare how they scored similar responses.
-Update score anchors when discrepancies appear.
-Calibration keeps standards from drifting over time.
+Unite recruiters and hiring managers to compare scores of similar responses.
+Update score anchors when discrepancies arise.
+Regular calibration prevents standard drift over time.

 Traditional vs Structured High-Volume Hiring: Comparison